Student Rights and Conduct

 - All proceedings, testimony, findings, recommendations, decisions, and the names of the parties involved in any closed hearings are confidential and shall not be disclosed to anyone not involved in or not responsible for the disposition of the hearing or case, unless such disclosure is required by law.

-- Provisions shall be made by those hearing the case for an accurate record of all hearings by tape recording or other appropriate means.
+- Provisions shall be made by those hearing the case for an accurate record of all hearings by recording or other appropriate means.

 - Appeal of a recommendation by a hearing panel as provided in this policy.